-- The portrait section (1000-2000 words) features the work of an individual (craftsperson, artist, designer, maker, researcher) within the field whose creative work stands out for its developmental / research qualities and contribution to the crafts. - The exhibition section (1000-2000 words)

-features scholarly reviews of exhibitions that are of particular developmental / research significance for the field for the technical, conceptual, aesthetic, social etc. quality of the work or for the curation.

-- Publication review (1000-2000 words) features reviews of publications in print and new media. - The conference section (1000-2000 words) will feature reviews of any relevant conferences/ symposia/etc. in the field.
+- Portraits (1000-2000 words) features the work of an individual (craftsperson, artist, designer, maker, researcher) within the field - whose creative work stands out for its developmental / research qualities and contribution to the crafts. - Exhibition reviews (1000-2000 words) features scholarly reviews of exhibitions that are of particular developmental / research significance for the field for the technical, conceptual, aesthetic, social etc. quality of the work or for the curation. - Book reviews (1000-2000 words) features reviews of publications in print and new media. - Conference reviews (1000-2000 words) will feature reviews of any relevant conferences/ symposia/etc. in the field.